Nonunon/Nonuglon/AI-DECLARATION.md

   the AI against that direction, including command handling, config wiring, and bugfixes.
 - No formal automated test suite exists yet, hence `testing: none`.
-- CI/CD (`.github/`) has not been reviewed/authored by the AI at time of writing, hence `deployment: none` - update this if that changes.
+- CI/CD (`repo.json`, `.github/workflows/release.yml`, the `build/` scripts) was
+  authored by the AI: the custom Dalamud plugin repository, the tag-triggered release workflow, and the local build/release helper scripts, hence `deployment: copilot`.
 - The owner reviews and directs all changes; nothing is committed without their prompt or approval.